Authenticators & One-Time Passwords (OTP)

 App- and client-based MFA – Strong authentication without hardware

 inWebo Authenticator is an application available for smartphones, tablets, and computers.
 It supports

-- a push notification mode (aka in-band mode): the user is prompted in her App to authorize the transaction or connection that has been initiated from another channel such as a browser, an App, a VPN client, etc.
+- a push notification mode: the user is prompted in her App to authorize the transaction or connection that has been initiated from another channel such as a browser, an App, a VPN client, etc.

-- an OTP-display mode (aka out-of-band mode): the application is used to display a one-time connection code.
+- an OTP-display mode: the application is used to display a one-time connection code.
 This mode is available even if the smartphone, tablet or computer is currently offline.

 inWebo Authenticator supports device-based biometry such as TouchID or FaceID.